AuxilManagementGmbH/WasserfallExtended/README_EN.md

  7.2 Whether the bar should have a border
   7.2.1 Type of border (solid, dotted)
    7.2.1.1 The stroke type of the border (tuple consisting of [proportion free space, proportion coloured]) 7.2.2 Thickness of the border
  7.2.3 Colour of the border (function and fixed)
+ 7.3 If the Next Bar should be on top of a delta bar
+8. If the bar should be visible